 7. The beneficiary will have to continue her study at least for two years in the secondary school after her enrollment in Class IX in order to avail the benefit under the scheme.
 The Principal/ Head of the school will furnish a certificate to this effect.

 8. To be eligible to draw the matured amount a pre-condition would be for the beneficiary to pass class X Board examination successfully.

-9. On attaining 18 years of age and production of (i) 10th class pass certificate and (ii) a certificate from the Principal / Head of the school that the girl beneficiary has continued her study for at least two years after enrolment in Class IX the implementing agency will authorize the bank to transfer the matured amount in the interest bearing account to the savings account in the name of the girl beneficiary.
+9. On attaining 18 years of age and production of (i) 10th class pass certificate and (ii) a certificate from the Principal / Head of the school that the girl beneficiary has continued her study for at least two years after enrolment in Class IX the implementing agency will authorize the bank to transfer the matured amount in the interest-bearing account to the savings to account in the name of the girl beneficiary.

 Technical Support Group:

 A Technical Support Group of consultants may be constituted with the following scope of works:

 To examine the proposal, utilization of funds and progress reports of the State / UT Governments and Autonomous Organisations

 To assist in effective implementation